andiandi13/DBZ-Recut-subsync/README.md

 ## What is it ?

-These scripts allow synchronizing `.ass` subtitles synced to Dragon Box (or other editions with similar synchronization) to the Recut edition of DBZ, which is an abridged version available [here](https://nyaa.si/view/2024827).
+This script allow synchronizing `.ass` subtitles synced to Dragon Box (or other editions with similar synchronization) to the Recut edition of DBZ, which is an abridged version available [here](https://nyaa.si/view/2024827).

 Note that it only works with  `.ass` file format.